CatFreefall/meow-moments/README.md

  - React using create-react-app
  - React Router
  - Tailwind
  - A storage bucket to store images posted on the website, a CDN to quickly distribute them throughout parts of the world, and a load balancer to take care of request traffic.
 I used Google Cloud to provide me all of these services.
-These services will be cancelled once the project is completed to prevent billing to my card.
+These services will be cancelled once the project is completed to prevent furtheer billing.
  - A Postgres database to store any user data like posts, post likes, hashtags, etc.
  - JSON Web Token to generate secure refresh and access tokens and protect specific routes.
  - bcrypt to salt and hash passwords before storing them in the database.